YanicM/website-monitor/README.md

 # website-monitor

-This is a short Python script that can (preferably static) websites.
+This is a short Python script that can monitor (preferably static) websites.
+If the website was updated you will be notified.

 ## Installation